axyjo/leaflet-rails/README.md

 Version Parity
 ==============

-leaflet-rails tries to keep version parity with leaflet.js.
-However, this isn't possible in all cases.
-Discrepancies have been noted below.
+`leaflet-rails` keeps version parity with the upstream `leaflet.js` library.
+Before v0.7.7 the versions were not always in sync, as noted in the table below.

 | leaflet-rails  | leaflet.js | Reason |
 | ------------- | ------------- | ------|